Skip to main content

 Better Unity Performance Alternatives (The Good Stuff!)

-🌟 Mindset Shift: Instead of asking “How can I make Update() do everything?”, start asking, “What actually needs to happen every frame?”
-Spoiler alert: it’s usually less than you think!
+The key question isn’t “How can I make Update() do everything?” but rather “What actually needs to happen every frame?”
+The answer is usually much less than you think.

 Solution 1: Use Events and Callbacks (My Personal Favorite!)